cagnulein/qdomyos-zwift/docs/50_writing_tests.md

 ```

-Reading this, to identify this device, the bluetooth name should:
+Reading this, to identify this device:
 - bluetooth name should start with "Domyos-Bike" using a case sensitive comparison
 - bluetooth name should NOT start with "DomyosBridge", also using a case sensitive comparison
 - there should not have been a device using the corresponding device class detected already (i.e. domyos)